KooshaChehreh/3FCH3-20009/README.md

-# 3Restaurant Django Application
+# Restaurant Django Application

-Prerequisites
+# Prerequisites

 Before running this project, ensure you have the following installed: